@webqit/oohtml

 And an <import> element that has been resolved will self-restore in the event that:

-• the above changes resolve to no imports.
+• the above changes invalidate the reference.

 • the previously slotted contents have all been programmatically removed and slot is empty.